• Skip to primary navigation

 Substitutions

-There is really no substitute for curry leaves, so skip them if you do not have them.
+There is no substitute for curry leaves, so skip them if you do not have them.
 You cannot substitute curry leaves and curry powder for each other!

 How to Store